-7. Defendant understands that the charge to which he is pleading guilty carries the following statutory penalties:

-a.
-A maximum sentence of 5 years' imprisonment.
-This offense also carries a maximum fine of \$250,000, or twice the gross gain or gross loss resulting from that offense, whichever is greater.
-Defendant further understands that the judge also may impose a term of supervised release of not more than three years.
+- 7. Defendant understands that the charge to which he is pleading guilty carries the following statutory penalties: - a.
+A maximum sentence of 15 years' imprisonment.
+This offense also carries a maximum fine of \$250,000.
+Defendant further understands that the judge also may impose a term of supervised release of any term of years, including life. - b.

-b.
 In accord with Title 18, United States Code, Section 3013, defendant will be assessed \$100 on the charge to which he has pled guilty, in addition to any other penalty imposed.